What I Look For When Evaluating a New Role

 5 min read

 The transition from feature engineer to system owner is the biggest career leap most engineers make.
-Here's what changed for me and what I wish I'd known earlier.
+What changed for me and what I wish I'd known.

 4 min read